FireflyMigration/firefly-doc/dev-docs/guide/03_An_introduction-to-.NET/index.md

 ## Visual Studio and C# Overview

-### Program Structure – Hello World
+### Program Structure

 1. Open the migrated application.
 2. Review the different parts of Visual Studio:
 	a. **Solution Explorer**, Show the ENV project and the reference to Firefly.Box.dll
 	b.
 Review **Models** and **Types** in the Base project and all the programs and their Views in the rest of the projects.
 Keep it simple and notice that it will be covered in detail later.
 	c.
 Show the different projects that compound the migrated application.
+    4. **Virginie - please add some more information here based on my video - regarding the different components of an application**

+## Hello World

+## Virginie - please change to match the way I did it in the video ##
-3. Open the **ApplicationMdi** in designer (it is in the main project, in the Views folder)
+3. Open the **ApplicationMdi** in designer (it is in the Northwind project, in the Views folder)
 	a.
 Add a new dropdown menu named “Training”.
 	b.
 Add a new entry to the Training menu named “Hello World” and double click it to create a handler for its click event.
 	c.
-Write the following code (without using the mbox snippet):
+Write the following code (use the mbox snippet):
 ```csharp
 private void helloWorldToolStripMenuItem_Click (object sender, System.EventArgs e)
 {